 Choosing a backpack can be tricky, especially for someone who is just starting out.
 You need to know what you are carrying to choose the right pack, but if you are just starting out you don’t know what you are going to be carrying.
 I suggest start with trips you expect to take (duration & conditions), and what backpacking style you will use (ultra-light, light weight, hut2hut / hosteling, medium/heavy weight).
 I would encourage taking a light to ultralight approach

-Conventional wisdom is that people carry a backpack that’s less than 20-25% of their body weight.
-There were several experiments run by the US and by the Swiss military.
-The key finding IMHO was that on extended (8+ hour) exercised that fit / trained individuals had a measurable increase of fatigue and a drop in agility when they carries more than 10-12% of their lean body weight.
-This has been my personal experience.
-In a well designed pack I feel no more tired at the end of a 20 miles walk carrying <12% of my lean body weight as compared to carrying no pack at all.
-The caveat is that I have some issues with my shoulders.
-If the pack does a good job transferring weight to my hips I can carry between 15-20 lb with no pack related fatigue.
-If all the weight is all on my shoulders I need to keep the weight to 6%, around 8lb or the shoulder pain starts to fatigue me.
+Conventional wisdom is that people should carry a backpack that’s <25% of their body weight.
+This is reasonable for moderate distances but will be fatiguing on a longer hike.
+There were several experiments run various militaries.
+A key finding was that on an all day exercise trained individuals had a measurable increase of fatigue and a drop in agility when they carries more than 10-12% of their lean body weight.
+This matches my personal experience: I feel no more tired at the end of a 20 miles carrying 17lb as compared to carrying no pack.
+My one caveat that when over 8 lbs I need to shift some weight to my hips or shoulder pain will be fatiguing through the day.
 My wife found her sweet spot is around 6lb.

 What you are carrying effects how much volume you will need, and how substantial the suspension system needs to be.
 I typically tell people don’t get a pack that’s larger “just in case you need more room”, this will only encourage you to bring too much stuff, will be heavier, and more ungainly.
 If anything, you want a pack which is slightly smaller than you need.
 It is likely that over time you will find the weight and volume of your gear will go down, and the slightly too small pack becomes just right.
 In the mean time, use a stuff sack which you attach to the outside of your pack with straps or under the top lid to hold the items that don’t fit inside the pack.
 As your food gets consumer, move the items into your pack.

 Beside the backpack being able to hold everything you need it to, the most important thing is to find the pack which is comfortable when holding the load you plan on carrying.
 The first issue is that the pack needs to fit you well.
 A great pack which is poorly fit can be more uncomfortable that a cheap pack which fits you.
-There is a nice video made by REI about adjusting backpack fit which will give you a good idea of what to look for.
+There is a nice video made by REI about adjusting backpack fit and an article by hill people which will give you a good idea of what to look for.
 One caviet, if you are looking at packs without load lifters, or where the load lifted doesn’t attach to the frame, you want the shoulder strap anchors to be slight above the shoulder top rather than slightly below.

 Ideally, you should go to a outdoor outfitter that employs experienced backpackers or climbers who can help you get a good fit.
 Note: many of the larger outdoor stores employee people who do not have significant experience backpacking and climbing.